scoronado12/cpsc430-webapp/README.md

 3. `mariadb` which serves as the container holding a database.
 Data placed in here throughout the run is currently not persistent

 These relationships are established in `docker-compose.yml`

+## API Keys

+After oversight, I have revoked the sendgrid API key to prevent any emails going out under false pretenses.
+If you are interested in keeping that running, contact Stefano.

 ## Useful Commands